nevtemu/crew-positions-3/README.md

 19.03.2024
 > Moved DF position to UL3 and MFP to UR3 (Initially my thought were to align with A380 2 class where UR3 is DF, but it make more sense to keep MFP on same side as CSV for service, and even on 2 class it is changed by company now).

+09.04.2024
+> Moved most functions into separate modules.

+> Updated upgrade prices and retail targets.

+> Added links to station information.

+> Fixed bug in breaks autocorrection and repeat highlights related to unbreakable spaces.